 Confidentiality protection of AIoT NAS Command request and response between the AIoT device and the AIOTF is optional to use.

-The AIOTF shall support integrity protection of AIoT NAS Command request and response between the AIoT device and the AIOTF.
+The AIOTF shall support integrity protection and replay protection of AIoT NAS Command request and response between the AIoT device and the AIOTF.

 The AIOTF shall support the following integrity algorithms: